PlaidCloud/website/content/en/docs/concepts/workloads/controllers/job.md

 feature:
   title: Batch execution
   description: >
-    In addition to services, Kubernetes can manage your batch and CI workloads, replacing containers that fail, if desired.
+    In addition to services, PlaidCloud can manage your batch and CI workloads, replacing containers that fail, if desired.
 weight: 50
 ---